Astrid-Lubang/MeXE402_Midterm_-LUBANG-ASTRIDCLAIRE_MU-OZ-FLORAINE/README.md

-# MIDTERMS IN ELECTIVES II
+# ELECTIVES II

 # Introduction: Overview of Linear Regression.
 # **TOPIC: Sales Data**
-# I. Explanation of the Topic
+# I. OVERVIEW
-You are working with a dataset that includes details of sales transactions.
-This dataset can be analyzed using Linear Regression techniques to uncover patterns in sales and predict future outcomes.
-This dataset is ideal for performing regression analysis, time-series analysis, and customer behavior analysis.
-The goal could be to predict sales based on variables like QUANTITYORDERED, PRICEEACH, DEALSIZE, and ORDERDATE.
-The SALES column is the target variable for predicting sales outcomes based on other factors.
+This dataset appears to capture sales transactions, including information about orders, customers, and sales revenue.
+Each row represents a specific order line item, with details such as the order number, quantity ordered, price per item, and the total sales value for that line.
+In addition to transactional data, the dataset includes metadata like order date, order status, and various categorical fields such as the type of product, the deal size, and customer information.
+Some key columns include SALES, which reflects the total sales revenue from each transaction, and QUANTITYORDERED and PRICEEACH, which provide insights into product pricing and order volume.

+**II** DATASET DESCRIPTION****
-# Key characteristics and variables of the dataset include:
+- Key characteristics and variables of the dataset include:
 - **ORDERNUMBER**: Unique identifier for each order.
 - **QUANTITYORDERED**: Number of units ordered.
 - **PRICEEACH**: Price per unit.